pi3d/pi3d.github.com/sphinx/FAQ.rst

       the Python Imaging module, some demos need tk, see the ReadMe_ on installing these.

 #.
-I see nothing but a White screen:
+I see nothing but a white screen:

       Possibly something has gone wrong with an opengles function, sometimes there might be an error message in the terminal such as failed to create